Protecting qudit operations from noise by continuous dynamical decoupling: GCDD for an atomic qutrit

 Hence, because we take Eq.~\eqref{ordert0} as valid, we see that

 is the corresponding rough estimate we can take for $\omega_{0}$ [cf. Eq.~\eqref{omega0}].
 As we show below, about ten Hz for $\omega_{0}/{(2\pi)}$ are enough for the GCDD method to work.
-That is, about ten Hz corresponds to the order of magnitude of the Hamiltonians we need to emulate the $H_{L}^{\prime}/(2\pi\hbar)$ and $H_{F}^{\prime}/(2\pi\hbar)$ operators of Eqs.~\eqref{HLprime} and \eqref{HFprime} [see also Eqs.~\eqref{eq:HL}, \eqref{eq:omegad}, and \eqref{eq:HF}].
+In other words, about ten Hz corresponds to the order of magnitude of the Hamiltonians we need to emulate the $H_{L}^{\prime}/(2\pi\hbar)$ and $H_{F}^{\prime}/(2\pi\hbar)$ operators of Eqs.~\eqref{HLprime} and \eqref{HFprime} [see also Eqs.~\eqref{eq:HL}, \eqref{omega0}, and \eqref{eq:HF}].

 To implement the GCDD method in the context of laser control of an atomic qutrit, here we show how to use two-photon transitions.
-We need detunings that are much greater in magnitude than the typical few MHz of the Rabi frequencies [cf. Eq.~\eqref{orderOmega}], so that we can use the rotating-wave approximation \cite{RWA} and adiabatic elimination of the state $|e\rangle $ \cite{Raman}.
+We need detunings that are much greater in magnitude than the typical few MHz of the Rabi frequencies in modulus [cf. Eq.~\eqref{orderOmega}], so that we can make the adiabatic elimination of the state $|e\rangle $ \cite{Raman}.
 One can easily implement this, given the relatively large difference in energies in the transitions indicated in Fig.~\ref{fig:D2line}.
 As we can see in this figure, the detunings can be as large as a few GHz, and still the states of the ground $F=2$ level do not get involved in the transitions (they are at the energy corresponding to $6.8$ GHz above the $F=1$ states we use).
 Since the detunings we use are negative, meaning that the photons excite a virtual level well below the $|e\rangle $ excited state, the higher excited states are not going to interfere with our transition scheme.
-Moreover, the $\mathrm{D}_{2}$-line natural line-width for $^{87}\mathrm{Rb}$ is of the order of $6$ MHz, so that laser photons detuned to the red of the $\mathrm{D}_{2}$ transition frequency by a few GHz will not populate the excited state $|e\rangle$.
+Moreover, the $\mathrm{D}_{2}$-line natural line-width for $^{87}\mathrm{Rb}$ is of the order of $6$ MHz \cite{NIST}, so that laser photons detuned to the red of the $\mathrm{D}_{2}$ transition frequency by a few GHz will not practically populate the excited state $|e\rangle$.
 As we show in detail below, the magnitudes involved in the effective two-photon Hamiltonian are proportional to the square of Rabi frequencies divided by the detuning, which can be substantially higher than the few tens of MHz (at least) required for an efficient GCDD implementation.
 Typically, if we use, roughly,

 using Eq.~\eqref{orderOmega} we find that